Klik0/utwente-bigdata-group10/README.md

 * piggybank-0.12.0-chd5.2.1.jar (for storing in multiple files)

 # Execution
+> *Warning!*
+> The script points to the location of the data on our system (i.e '/user/alyr/worldcup/part*.txt'), you will have to alter this to point to the location of the data on your system.
-> The data must be on the Hadoop file system before execution!
+> In addition, the data must be on the Hadoop file system before execution!

 The script can be executed using the following command:
 ```